koshish/RCIP/RECAP-Whitepaper.md

 c) Treasury rewards will be utilized to provide grants.<br>

 <i><b>Rewards for RECAP Liquidity Providers</i></b><br>
-Any RECAP holder who provides liquidity to the liquidity pool of RECAP-ZIL pool and Utility Token - ZIL pool will be eligible to get LP reward.
+Any RECAP holder who provides liquidity to the liquidity pools will be eligible to get LP reward.

-Liquidity Provider's reward for Zilswap RECAP-ZIL Pool= (% holding share of liquidity pool)\*3000 RECAP each Epoch<br>
+Liquidity Provider's reward for RECAP-ZIL Pool= (% holding share of liquidity pool)\*3000 RECAP each Epoch<br>

-Liquidity Provider's reward for Zilswap Utility Token-ZIL Pool= (% holding share of liquidity pool)\*3000 RECAP each Epoch<br>
+Liquidity Provider's reward for NEWS-ZIL Pool= (% holding share of liquidity pool)\*3000 RECAP each Epoch<br>

 Any unutilized tokens will be kept in Treasury.